 Ah Consuela!
 I'm watching, she gauges his guise through her green Spanish eyes

 Ah Consuela!
-I'm watching the caravels cruising in green Spanish eyes;
+I'm watching the caravels cruising her green Spanish eyes;

 Ah Consuela!
 I'm watching life's carnivals call to her green Spanish eyes,

 Ah Consuela!
-I'm watching, she rides summer tides in her green Spanish eyes,
+I'm watching, she rides ocean tides in her green Spanish eyes,

 Ah Consuela!
 I'm watching, she dances till dawn flashing green Spanish eyes,